 You should contact Bethune Law Firm today to get started with your Griffin wrongful death claim.
 Our seasoned wrongful death attorneys will determine whether your claim is viable.
 We will assist you in filing your lawsuit against the party responsible for your loved one’s death.
 Bethune Law Firm will also determine the extent of your damages.
 Remember, you only have two years from the date of your loved one’s death to file a claim.

 You should contact a wrongful death lawyer if you have lost a loved one due to another party’s negligence.
 Bethune Law Firm helps families in Griffin, Georgia, get justice for their loved ones’ wrongful deaths.
 Let us help you hold the at-fault party accountable.

 At Bethune Law Firm, we will carry out in-depth investigations to unearth all negligent parties.
 We will handle settlement negotiations with the defendant’s insurance company to ensure you get fair compensation.
 We will also make sure you understand all your legal options.

 Call us today to get started with your Griffin wrongful death claim.
 Our lawyers are ready to answer any questions you may have.
-Contact us now at 1-800-INJURED to schedule a free case review.
+Contact us now at 4048757800 to schedule a free case review.